Fire-Wise Gardening 101: Protecting Your Home and Garden in Santa Cruz County

 • Tall with dense, dry canopies

-• Known fire hazards like juniper, cypress, and ornamental grasses
+• Known fire hazards like juniper, cypress, eucalyptus, acacia, broom, pampas grass, and large masses of ornamental grasses

 Fire-Resistant Plants That Thrive Here